Austin Barnes Player Props: Dodgers vs. Cubs

 Cubs Pitching Rankings (2022)

-- The Cubs had the 20th-ranked team ERA across all league pitching staffs (4.01).
+- The Cubs had a 4.01 team ERA that ranked 20th across all MLB pitching staffs.

-- Steele (1-0) pitches for the Cubs to make his third start of the season.
+- Taillon (0-2) pitches for the Cubs to make his third start of the season.

-- In his most recent appearance -- out of the bullpen on Wednesday -- the lefty tossed 2/3 innings against the Seattle Mariners while surrendering hits.
+- In his last time out on Sunday, the right-hander tossed five innings against the Texas Rangers, allowing three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.